typography-interaction-2526/typography-interaction-2526.github.io/content/syllabus.md

 - We will all engage meaningfully with presented work and try to give constructive feedback (no fluff).

 - For Fall semester, we’re not going to use LLM agents/autocomplete (“artificial intelligence”), nor traditional copy/pasting, nor any other tools where we do not write our own code.
-We will talk through appropriate, allowed use of these technologies in the Spring.
+We will talk through appropriate, allowed use of these technologies in the Spring. <!-- .print--break -->

 - We will always [attribute](#attribution) our work when referencing others, tools, or examples.